SmashedFrenzy16/smashedfrenzy16.github.io/README.md

 ### My fields of expertise

 - I can code in Python, C++ and C#
-- I like to tinker in other languages
-- I mostly develop tools and interfaces, as well as a few games.
 - I can do Graphic Designing and Photography at a beginner's level
-- I can do CAD at an early intermidiate level and am going to expand my skills in this category in the coming months.
+- I can do CAD at an early intermidiate level
 - I can use Blender at a beginner's level

 ### What I want to accomplish in the future